scristobal/botatobot/README.md

 # Botatobot 🥔

-Yet another Telegram bot
+Yet another Telegram bot, this one generates stable diffusion images on request.

-## TODOs

-- [ ] Use message ID to set output folder on Python script, then send all files inside that folder as MediaGroup.
-- [ ] Random seed, multiple images, etc.